 Once adequately warmed up, the performance of the Polar OH1 is spot on for interval type workouts.
 Though I have to stress I expected nothing less since I’ve had good experience with both the Polar M600 and M430, both of which sport the 6 LED optical HR sensors.

-The performance of the OH1 blew me away at the strength training component.
-I’m impressed because my workout routine consisted exercises which are upper limb heavy.
+I’m very impressed with the Polar OH1’s performance in strength training because my workout routine consisted of exercises which are upper limb heavy.
 And I’m starkly aware how challenging it can be for optical HR sensors to capture readings from a limb that is constantly flexed and moving vigorously.

 - Hammer curls